maxh/yelp-to-gplus/README.md

 Yelp to Google Plus
 ===================

 I really like the new version of Google Maps.
-One of my favorite features is that subtly shows the local places I've reviewed before.
-I like the idea of building a mental model of my environment and **my** view of San Francisco.
+One of my favorite features is that it subtly shows local places I've reviewed.
+I like the idea of building a mental model of my environment -- **my** view of San Francisco.

 So I decided to port all of my Yelp reviews to Google Plus.
 This is a short script that helped me do it.

-It has two main functions:
+It has two main roles:

 1) Yelp.com scraper (not sure if that a violation of TOS, but it's my data anyway).
 2) G+ review assistant.